 Creating a Navigation test

-- Click create a test in the top right corner of your dashboard
+Click +Create new test in the top right corner of your dashboard.

-Images can be dragged and dropped into the correct order.
+Images can be dragged and dropped into the correct order after uploading.

 Navigation test results